The Best Washington DC Auto Insurance Company

 When looking at State Farm’s coverage, website and discounts, all were decidedly average, with a few standouts.
 The auto insurance provider’s standard and supplemental coverage was also on par with other insurers.

 We did make note of a few things, though.
 First was State Farm’s ridesharing coverage.
-While this coverage varies across insurers, only three of the five DC insurers offer it in the District: Allstate, Geico, and State Farm.
+While this coverage varies across insurers, only two of our four DC insurers offer it in the District: Allstate and State Farm.
 Second was State Farm’s offerings for teen drivers, which include the Steer Clear program, an online course designed to hone young adults’ driving skills and earn them a discount.

 On the subject of discounts, State Farm also offers several ways for young drivers to save, including savings for good grades — up to 20 percent off — and for students away at school.
 These discounts accompany other savings options for safety features and multi-policy and multi-car discounts, plus savings for students away at school.